Architectural Overview

 In other words, Crisp can read a commit message if it is directly passed to it

-as a argument of the message command as shown below;
+as an argument of the message command as shown below:

 crisp message "$(git show --no-patch --format=%B)"While that is not the recommended approach to lint a commit message, it exists